akostrik/net_practice/README.md

     |isn't on an attached network| another router
     |is unknown, there is a default route| the default route
     |is unknown, there isn’t a default route| is dropped (the source IP is informed)
+* stores routes in its routing table

 ## Routing Table
-* every node maintains routing table
+* every router / network host stores routing table
-* it contains information of how to reach systems that are attached to both local and remote networks
+* contains information of how to reach systems that are attached to local and remote networks, lists the routes to particular network destinations, contains all networks the router knows about
-* is generated from local configuration information and from routing protocol messages that is exchanged with neighboring systems
+* is generated from local configuration information and from routing protocol messages exchanged with neighboring systems
-* lists the routes to particular network destinations
-* contains all networks the router knows about
-* all nodes on an network maintain routing information in routing tables
-* is stored in a router / network host
 * has IP address
-* **A route** = 2 fields = the destination of outbound packets + the next hop
+* **A route** = 2 fields = the destination + the next hop
 * **Destination address** the end target of the packets
 * **Default destination address = default route address =** `0.0.0.0/0` takes effect when no other route is available for an IP destination.
 Sends the packets to the first network address it encounters (or to the next hop address ?).
 Matches any network.
-* **Next hop address** the next router / inernet inerface on the packet's way
+* **Next hop address** the next router / inetrnet inerface on the packet's way
 * **Gateway** a host’s way out of its local network

 # Level 1 solution